 - Go to your Admin > eCommerce Settings and confirm the eCommerce tracking has been enabled.

-- If this is not enabled it will probably not load this data.
-Also, remember to double check the steps above to successfully track this data.
+- If this is not enabled, it won’t probably load the data.
+Also, remember to double-check the steps above to track the data successfully.

-Conversion tracking can vary based on your needs and exact goals.
+Conversion tracking can vary based on your needs and particular goals.
 This is just one example to get you started with Goals and Conversion tracking.

 - To get the tracking code, log onto Google Analytics.